kxz18/PepMimic/README.md

 ```

 In the example above, we train the all-atom autoencoder on both `train_valid` and `ProtFrag`.
 Then we pretrain the latent diffusion model on the augmented dataset (ProtFrag), and finetune it on the high-quality dataset (train_valid).
 Finally, we train the latent interface encoder on both `train_valid` and `ProtFrag`.
 The finished checkpoint will be located at `./exps/demo_pepmimic/model.ckpt`.

+## :bulb: Contact

+Thank you for your interest in our work!

+Please feel free to ask about any questions about the algorithms, codes, as well as problems encountered in running them so that we can make it clearer and better.
+You can either create an issue in the github repo or contact us at jackie_kxz@outlook.com.

 ## Citing this Work